 - consumption as a feature of society: goods, commodified people, social media

 - structure and form (or lack of) eg. dialogue, past and present tense

 and discussed these elements in relation to ‘Taylor Swift’.
 For example, the purpose of this story – to entertain, to satirise – informs language choice and audience.
 In an earlier lesson, I had made students aware of the importance of audience and their ability to make meaning based on experiences of reading within their social context.
 This included an outline of Stuart Hall’s theory of reading reception:

 - negotiated, and

 - resistant readings (Brian Moon Literary Terms: a practical glossary)

 Students were tasked with settling on a celebrity and an associated icon or object as a symbol for a specific concept.
-We had viewed the car safety video, a short film James Dean made with Gig Young made just before his death to think about an overarching idea or concept associated with celebrity.
+We had viewed the car safety video, (a short film with James Dean and Gig Young made just before his death) to think about an overarching idea or concept associated with celebrity.
 We decided that the red jacket in Rebel Without a Cause symbolises the ‘outsider’ nature of teenage rebellion – fast cars and death are forever linked to the public persona of James Dean.

 This became the basis for their own writing.

 Students shared their chosen celebrity and object and we created word banks on the board.
 I encouraged the addition, or building of words to include alliteration, onomatopoeia, assonance, create similes, by identifying which words had ‘crossover’ – those terms that applied to more than one object.
 These word hoards are useful in students developing a lexical chain in their writing, a way of sustaining an idea, a cohesive motif, throughout a story.